Calculatorbudy Official Logo

 Does this calculator work for the Air Force or Navy?

 Disclaimer: This calculator is for informational purposes only.
-Results are based on published AR 600-9 equations (June 2023).
-Official assessments must be performed by trained personnel.
+Results are based on published AR 600-9 equations.
+Official assessments must be performed by trained personnel using calibrated equipment.